jamwaffles/jamwaffles.github.io/_posts/2019-03-14-xml-jsx-sitemaps-in-typescript.md

 declare global {
   namespace JSX {
     interface IntrinsicElements {
-      url: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>;
+      url: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>, HTMLElement>;
-      loc: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>;
+      loc: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>, HTMLElement>;
-      lastmod: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>;
+      lastmod: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>, HTMLElement>;
-      priority: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>;
+      priority: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>, HTMLElement>;
-      urlset: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>;
+      urlset: React.DetailedHTMLProps<React.HTMLAttributes<HTMLElement>, HTMLElement>;
     }
   }
 }
 ```

+This works for Typescript 3.3.3.
+As far as I know, this doesn't blow away React's normal DOM element type checking.
 Naturally you'll have to add any other tags you use to the list above.
 This fixes the Typescript errors, so now I can continue on my merry Typescripty way.